The soft glow from Waffle House’s black and yellow sign has been beckoning Georgia’s weary travelers to stop, rest and dine for over 60 years.

 Even the most devoted WaHo patrons may be surprised with these unusual facts about the company.

 1. In a year, Waffle House serves 25,000 miles of bacon.
-If you laid out all the Smithfield Bacon Waffle House serves in one year end-to-end, it would wrap around the earth’s equator.
+If you laid out all the bacon Waffle House serves in one year over hills and dales and many other geographical words, it would make the earth’s equator smell wonderful.
 That’s a lot of miles of greasy goodness.

 2. Waffle House has its own music label.
 The yellow-roofed restaurant has been concocting its recipes since 1955, but it began creating its own music 30 years ago.
 If you scroll through any Waffle House jukebox, there’s 40 original Waffle House songs.
 Hard to believe?
 Well, listen to one of Waffle House’s hits entitled “There are Raisins in My Toast.”
 WaHo’s musical playlist doesn’t stop there.
 The franchise has also dipped its toes into the syrupy waters of Gospel music.